the777ist/darwin-fe/README.md

 - Better breakpoint management and definition.
 Currently its just using default tailwind breakpoints where necessary.
 - No sharing of types between client and server
 - We can make this a monorepo and be able to easily share types between client and server.
+- Skeletons should be in the layouts.
+The main components can be re-structured to move as much code as possible into SSR layouts, and only dynamically rendered jsx in client side rendered files.